Cybersecurity-Project-Group/Cookietective/sql/README.md

 This function will add an entry to the sql table with the values specified in the arguments.

 #### fetchEntryWebsite(website)
-This function will return the entries from the database that match the website given.
+This function will print the entries from the database that match the website given.